scionproto/scion/docker/README.md

   review/etc, make sure your working directory is clean before building the image.
 Any new files must be at least added to git, even if you haven't committed them, otherwise docker.sh will skip them.
-- When running `./scion.sh topology -d` in a container, make sure the zookeeper instance on your host is stopped.